vaylvn/vaylbot-documentation/events.md

 ---

 By leveraging events and their tags, you can create a fully customized and engaging Twitch chatbot experience with Vayl.
-Let us know if there are additional events or functionality you'd like to see!